saviigarg/Inventory-Management-and-Sales-Prediction-Analysis/README.md

 # Inventory-Management-and-Sales-Prediction-Analysis
-This project analyzes sales data, stock levels, and temperatures to predict future sales and optimize inventory.
-It includes data preprocessing, EDA, model selection (Linear Regression, Random Forest), hyperparameter tuning, and evaluation.
-Insights into factors impacting sales decisions are provided.
+This project utilizes historical sales data, sensor-based stock levels, and storage temperatures to predict future sales and optimize inventory management strategies for Gala Groceries.
+It includes data preprocessing, exploratory data analysis (EDA), model selection using both Linear Regression and Random Forest, and model evaluation.
+The aim is to provide actionable insights into how stock levels and temperature variations impact sales, enabling informed decision-making for inventory and operational efficiencies.
 ## Project Overview
 - **Data Preprocessing:** Cleaning, merging, and preparing datasets for analysis.
 - **Exploratory Data Analysis (EDA):** Visualizing data distributions, correlations, and patterns.